achraf-boussaada/eppendorf-challenge/README.md

 This project deploys an AWS Lambda function written in TypeScript for user authentication.
 It utilizes an API Gateway and DynamoDB table, with all resources managed using Terraform.

-## Why TypeScript, Node.js, and bcryptjs?
+## Why TypeScript, Node.js, bcryptjs and Jest?

 - **TypeScript:** Selected for its strong typing, IntelliSense (code completions) and powerful tools for large scale applications.
 This superset of JavaScript brings the power of static type-checking along with modern ECMAScript features, enhancing developer productivity by catching mistakes early during development.
 - **Node.js:** Chosen due to its non-blocking, event-driven architecture, making it suitable for back-end services like this one which needs to handle multiple simultaneous requests efficiently.
 - **bcryptjs:** Used for its secure password hashing function. bcryptjs is widely-regarded as a secure choice for password hashing because it incorporates salting (adding random data to each user's password) and adaptive key stretching (increasing computational load over time).
+- **Jest:** Jest for testing because it is one of the best JavaScript test runners available.
+It has a clear and feature-rich API, making writing tests easier and quicker.
+With features built-in coverage reporting, and a robust mocking library, Jest is a great choice for any scale of project.

 ## Project Structure